AcademySoftwareFoundation/opencue.io/content/docs/Getting started/deploying-cuebot.md

 1. Cuebot needs to know the location of the filesystem where render assets are stored and log files are written.
 In a large-scale deployment a shared filesystem such as NFS is often used for this purpose.
-For the purposes of this tutorial, you can use any directory you have write access to.
+For the purposes of this guide, you can use any directory you have write access to.

     ```shell
-    export CUE_FS_ROOT="$HOME/opencue-tutorial"
+    export CUE_FS_ROOT="$HOME/opencue-demo"
     mkdir -p "$CUE_FS_ROOT"
     ```

-    If you plan to run [CueGUI](/docs/getting-started/installing-cuegui) and [CueSubmit](/docs/getting-started/installing-cuesubmit) on the same host,
+    If you plan to run [CueGUI](/docs/getting-started/installing-cuegui) and [CueSubmit](/docs/getting-started/installing-cuesubmit) on the same host
-    all components can use the local filesystem for this purpose.
+    as Cuebot, then all three components can use the local filesystem on that host.

 ## Installing and running Cuebot